IELTS Speaking Part 1 Topics May to August 2020

 - You may prepare yourselves for any topic by answering the essential questions relating to – What?
 When?
 Where?
 Who?
 Why?
 How?
 And also compare the present scenario versus when you were younger.

-IELTS Speaking Part 1 topics May to August 2020 with questions for practice:
+IELTS Speaking Part 1 topics May to August 2020

 - Where is it?